Thorlabs/Motion_Control_Examples/C#/README.md

   - A connected instrument
     * e.g. a DDR25/M

-## Creating Your Project
+## Setting up Your Project

+This section details the steps necessary to create your project such that it compiles correctly when you add the example file.
+These steps are general and vary little between examples.
+If you have any comments or feedback for this guide, please add them to the "Issues" section of the repository.

   - Open Visual Studio, and select "Create new project..." from the opening screen.
     - Alternatively, select File->New->Project

-In the resulting "New Project" Window, select "Console App (.NET Framework) from the Visual C# section, choose an appropriate name and location for your project (e.g. KDC101_Console) and press ok.
-This will create a new folder with your project name.
+  - In the resulting "New Project" Window, select "Console App (.NET Framework) from the Visual C# section

-By default, the file path for Visual studio projects is "C:\Users\<your username>\source\repos.
-This can be changed by navigating to the tool bar and selecting Tools, and opening the options menu.
-Within the options menu, expand the projects and solutions menu (if not expanded already) and select "Locations".
-Change the Projects location by clicking on the "...", then navigate to your chosen folder.

-Next, open file explorer and navigate to your Kinesis installation folder ("C:\Program Files\Thorlabs\Kinesis" for 64-bit installations or "C:\Program Files (x86)\Thorlabs\Kinesis" for 32-bit installations).
-Within this folder is a program named "Thorlabs.MotionControl.Kinesis.DLLutility.exe", which can be used to copy the libraries you need into your project folders Bin\\Debug folder.
-Alternatively, you can manually copy and paste the files.

-The DLLUtility has the advantage of allowing you to select your device and target programming language; ensuring that you have all of the required libraries and their dependencies.
+  - Choose an appropriate name and location for your project (e.g. KDC101_Console for a KDC101 project)
+    - The default file path for Visual Studio projects is "C:\Users\<username>\source\repos".
+      - This can be changed by going to Tools->Options, selecting Projects->Locations, and clicking on the "..."

+### Adding Project Dependencies to Your Project Folder

+In order for the project to compile successfully, you will need to add library references to your project.
+For simplicity, the appropriate Kinesis DLLs should be copied into your project folder.

+  - Open File Explorer and navigate to your Kinesis Installation folder
+    - "C:\Program Files\Thorlabs\Kinesis" for 64-bit installations
+    - "C:\Program Files\Thorlabs\Kinesis" for 32-bit installations
+  - Open Thorlabs.MotionControl.Kinesis.DLLUtility.exe
+    - This utility is designed to help you select only the libraries you need for your project, with no unnecessary files
+  - Select the type of project from the drop down menu at the top of the program
+    - In this case: .NET (no UI)
+  - Change the destination folder to <Your Project Folder>\Bin\Debug
+    - You may need to change the source folder to your Kinesis installation folder.
+Check that this is correct.

+Alternatively, you may copy and paste the required files yourself, without using the utility.
+When using this option, the easiest method is to simply copy and paste all of the files into your projects Bin\Debug folder.
+This has the disadvantage of copying files that you will not need, however.

-## Targeting Your Solution
+### Targeting Your Solution

 Depending on which set of DLLs you intend to use (32- or 64-bit), you will need to select an appropriate build target for your solution.
-To do this, go to the solution explorer (CTRL+ALT+L will open the widget if it's not open already), right click on project and select "Properties".
-Then, go to the Build menu and select your platform target: if you are using the 32-bit Dlls, select "x86", otherwise select "x64".
-Failing to set this option is a common cause of build errors.
+Failing to do so is a common source of build errors.

+  - Open the solution explorer if it's not open already
+    - The easiest method is to use the CTRL+ALT+L shortcut
+  - Right click on your project in the solution explorer and select "Properties"
+  - In the resulting menu, navigate to "Build" and select your platform target from the drop-down menu
+    - Select "x86" if you're using the 32-bit DLLs, and "x64" otherwise.

-## Adding References
+### Adding References

-The .NET API contains a list of dependencies required in order to control the device.
-You will need to add some of these dependencies as references to your project.
-To do this, right-click the project in the solution explorer and select "Add->References", which will open a new window.
-In this window, select "Browse" and navigate to the folder into which you copied the Kinesis DLLs.
+For any of the examples present in this repository, Visual Studio requires references to a devices dependencies.
+Some of these dependencies are shared between multiple devices, while others are specific to one device.
+The exact dependencies required will be listed in the folder for each example.

+  - Open solution explorer if it's not open already
+  - Right click on your project and select Add->References from the right-click context menu
+    - This will bring up a new menu.
+If you have done this recently, old references will still be present and it may be necessary to clear them before continuing
+  - Select "Browse" and navigate to where you saved the Kinesis libraries copied previously (Bin\Debug)
-Select the following DLLs, which are common to all examples:
+  - Select the following DLLs, which are common to all examples:
     - Thorlabs.MotionControl.DeviceManagerCLI
     - Thorlabs.MotionControl.Tools.Logging
     - Thorlabs.MotionControl.Tools.Common

-Since the exact dependencies required by a project will depend upon the device being used, only the shared references are included here.
-Additional references required by these projects are listed within the project folders.
+  - Select the DLLs listed in the example folder

 ## Adding the Example Code

+With your project set up, it is now time to add the example code to your file.
+By default, Visual Studio sets up a project with a file containing "program.cs" that is uses as the main input when compiling.

 Ensure the correct references for your device have also been added before continuing.